Ten things to know about Scottish Higher Education

 3. We take learning very seriously but we have fun doing it

 Teaching is at the heart of what our universities do.
 Scotland’s universities were amongst the very first to put students right at the centre of the quality assurance of our education.
-Students have been a partner in our enhancement-led approach to learning for the last ten years.
+Students have been a partner in our enhancement-led approach to learning for over a decade.

 Scotland comes top in the UK for student satisfaction with the quality of their course.
 8 out of 9 international students would recommend Scotland as a place to study and more than 9 out of 10 say their lecturers are experts in their fields.